The combinatorial formula for open gravitational descendents: Sphere bundles and relative Euler class

 \section{Sphere bundles and relative Euler class}

 Given a rank $n$ complex vector bundle $\pi:E\to M,$ and a metric on it, one can define the sphere bundle $\pi:S=S(E)=S^{2n-1}(E)\to M$ whose fiber $S_p$ at $p\in M$ is the set of length $1$ vectors in $E_p,$ the fiber of $E$ at $p,$ with the induced orientation.
-One can recover the vector bundle from the sphere bundle by as
+Given a sphere bundle $S\to M,$ its \emph{linearization} is the space